amar-preet/aws-detect-remediate-cdk/ReadMe.md

-# AWS S3 Bucket Encryption Compliance and Remediation

-This project sets up an AWS environment to monitor S3 buckets for encryption compliance and automatically remediate non-compliant buckets by encrypting them with a Customer Managed Key (CMK).
+# AWS Detect & Remediate with CDK

+This repository provides a solution to detect and automatically remediate AWS security misconfigurations using AWS CDK (Cloud Development Kit).
+It focuses on ensuring that AWS resources are compliant with best practices, and if not, it triggers remediation actions.

+## Overview
+The solution uses AWS Config to continuously monitor and assess AWS resource configurations.
+When a resource is found to be non-compliant with the defined AWS Config Rules, AWS Lambda functions are triggered to remediate the misconfiguration and bring the resource back to a compliant state.

-Prerequisites
+## Prerequisites
 AWS CLI installed and configured with appropriate permissions.
 AWS CDK installed.
+Node.js and NPM installed.
-Python 3.8 or higher.
+Python 3.8 or later.

 ### Setup